 - Interface controls such as menus, data filters

-- Background functionalities, such as data consistency checks, data protectors
+- Background functionality, such as data consistency checks, data protection

 - Reporting and data analysis tools

 The IAEA supports States in the implementation of RAIS through regional and national workshops, and by providing the necessary equipment and expertise for installation and customization of the system.

 Download the RAIS system, related documentation and training material.